ktsr42/qtb/doc/qtb.md

 obviously correct.
 The classic example for such trivial functions are getters and setters that are typical for OOP languages.

-Declaring a function to be trivial is a judgement call.
+Declaring a function to be trivial is a judgment call.
 Anything that has a conditional, including throwing or catching an exception, is clearly not trivial.
 So is anything with side-effects or dependencies on other parts of the program.
 Also, if a bug is discovered in the